grisu/gricli/src/main/resources/help/commands/add.md

 Currently available lists are:

-files:            The files attached for a job.
+files           : The files attached for a job.